Store data on Filecoin

-- Slate allows uploading and storing content on the Filecoin network directly from your browser.
-It supports one time deals, and it is perfect to create image galleries.
+- Estuary (opens new window) allows uploading and storing content on the Filecoin network directly from your browser, command line, and API.

 - Lotus imports data and performs deals on the chain using its daemon and CLI.
 Lotus users get full control of the deals, the chosen miners, and the wallets used to pay.
 Make sure you are familiar with Lotus and have it installed and running.

 - Starling uses Lotus to simplify decentralized storage for digital preservationists and archivists.